teusH/MySense/PyCom/README.md

 ### measurement data
 The MySense kit will collect measurements from dust (Nova SDS011 and Plantower PMS7003) sensors and meteo (BME280 or BME680 with air quality support) sensors and send this data either via wifi or LoRaWan (TTN) Mosquitto (MQTT) dataconcentrator.
 Dust measurements will be collected over a sample time (default 1 minute) and send to the data concentraor at interval (default 5 minutes) periods of time.
 Fan and laser of the dust sensors will be powered off in the idle periods of time.

-The MySense server will collect this information from the MQTT servers and formward these measurments and meta data to e.g. a MySQL database, spreadsheet or another data stream service.
+The MySense server will collect this information from the MQTT servers and formward these measurements and meta data to e.g. a MySQL database, spreadsheet or another data stream service.

 ### remote management
 The LoRa MySense part is supporting remote control via TTN.
 The following remote commands are supported yet: